deadpixi/sam/README.rst

 Chris Siebenmann
     Fixed various bugs in font rendering, and ported Mark H. Wilkinson's mouse chording code to this version of sam.
-    Provided the implementation of the Cscrolldownline command and inspiration for that of the Cscrollupline command.
+    Provided initial implementations of the Cscroll{up,down}line commands.

 Aram Hăvărneanu
     Improved the handling of Makefile variables.